 - Hard work: At the foundation of a good work ethic is a whole lot of hard work.
 In school, it may mean staying after for extra help from your instructor or fine-tuning your assignments to reach perfection.
 At work, you may want to come in a little early or stay late so you do the best job you can.

 - Positive attitude: Your positive attitude can set you apart from your peers –and it can be infectious, spilling over to other employees and making you welcome on any work project.
 Approaching every task—big and small—with a good attitude shows that you’re a team player dedicated to not just your own success, but also to the success of your company.

 - Accomplishment: The more you accomplish, the more likely you will be the person chosen for further advancement.
 Your good work ethic is likely to be recognized, acknowledged and rewarded and can serve as a building block to your future success.

-At Porter and Chester Institute, we understand that your career training isn’t just about what you learn in our classrooms, shops and labs.
+At Porter and Chester Institute, we understand that your career training isn’t just about what you learn in our labs.
 That’s why we also emphasize the importance of real-world skills that will help you succeed in your career and in your life.